jonodrew/uol-msc-cyber/Reading/Information security management principles.md

 >
 >\- Taylor et al.

+### People security
+>[!quote] the most sophisticated information assurance system on the planet is worthless if the people, whose data it is designed to protect, are not security conscious

+The text refers to a "positive security culture", which I think should be read as "a security culture that is positive", and not as "a culture of [[positive security]]"

 ### training and awareness
 - try not be sidetracked by what seems cool at the moment.
 Instead, focus on your actual [[attack surface]]
 - run your internal culture change campaign the same way professionals run behaviour change campaigns